 Glycogen to glucose conversion

-If there is any problem or deficiency in the glucose metabolism - whether it is glucose absorption, insulin secretion, glucose use, glucose storage, or releasing stored glucose.
-This minor deficiency in glucose metabolism will slowly develop diabetes
+If there is any problem or deficiency in glucose metabolism - whether it is glucose absorption, insulin secretion, glucose use, glucose storage, or releasing stored glucose.
+This minor deficiency in glucose metabolism will progressively develop diabetes.